caligula95/test-task/README.md

 # How to build and run

-Project can be compiled with JDK 11 and above `javac`.
+Project can be compiled with JDK 19 and above `javac`.

 To compile just do `mvn clean package`.

-Spring Boot Version : 2.7.7 Java Version : 11
+Spring Boot Version : 3.0.2 Java Version : 19
+Maven Version : 3.8.6

 ## Prerequisites